Internal Governing Policies

 DISCUSSION AND RESPONSIBILITIES

-Any member of the University community, who believes he/she has been discriminated against on the basis of the aforementioned categories may file a complaint with the University's Office of Civil Rights and Diversity.
+Any member of the university community, who believes he or she has been discriminated against on the basis of the aforementioned categories, may file a complaint with the university's Office of Civil Rights and Diversity/Title IX Coordinator.
+The office is located at 1011 Old Main, the telephone number is

-No retaliation may be taken against any employee or student of the University who seeks redress under this policy.
+No retaliation may be taken against any university employee or student who seeks redress under this policy.
 Retaliatory action shall be regarded as a separate and distinct cause of complaint.
+Prohibited retaliatory acts include intimidation, threats, coercion, or discrimination against anyone who seeks redress or participates in the fact-finding investigation.
+Complainants and others should report retaliatory acts to the Office of Civil Rights and Diversity/Title IX Coordinator.

-The confidentiality of information presented by all parties will be observed except in those instances when it interferes with the ability of the University to investigate the allegation(s) and take necessary corrective action.
+The confidentiality of information presented by all parties will be observed except in those instances when it interferes with the ability of the university to investigate the complainant’s allegations and take necessary corrective actions.

 Complaints filed against the President will be referred to the Chairperson of the Board of Trustees.

-In the case of complaints filed against Vice Presidents or the Director of Civil Rights and Diversity ("Director"), the President shall substitute for the "appropriate Vice President" in steps 4, 5, and 6 below.
+In the case of complaints filed against any Vice President or the Director of the Office of Civil Rights and Diversity/Title IX Coordinator, the President shall substitute for the "appropriate Vice President" in steps described in 4, 5, and 6 below.
 For complaints against other persons in the President's area, the President shall designate an "appropriate Vice President" for steps 4, 5, and 6 below.

-The Office of Civil Rights and Diversity is responsible for conducting the investigation of complaints and forwarding a confidential report to the appropriate Vice President..
-Upon reviewing these findings, the appropriate Vice President is responsible for making the decision on whether disciplinary action is necessary.
+The Office of Civil Rights and Diversity/Title IX Coordinator is responsible for conducting the investigation of complaints and forwarding a confidential report to the appropriate Vice President.
+Upon reviewing this report and any findings, the appropriate Vice President is responsible for determining what disciplinary actions will be taken and carrying out these actions.

-If a finding of discrimination is made in a complaint concerning a student grade adjustment, it may be used in the University grade appeal process (see also IGP #45 Grade Appeal) in determining whether or not a grade adjustment is warranted.
-Other types of unprofessional or inappropriate conduct, while not discriminatory per se, may be prohibited elsewhere in university policies (e.g, IGP #11 Conflicts of Interest in Supervisory Relationships or IGP #11.1 Consensual Relationships).
+If a finding of discrimination is made in a complaint concerning a student grade adjustment, it may be used in the university grade appeal process in determining whether or not a grade adjustment is warranted (IGP #45 Grade Appeals).

 FORMAL FACT-FINDING PROCESS

 Complaints must be submitted within 300 days after the alleged discrimination has occurred in order to permit a prompt resolution.
-The Director retains discretion to address complaints older than 300 days in special circumstances.
+The Director/Title IX Coordinator retains discretion to address complaints older than 300 days in special circumstances.

 The investigation of a complaint, including attempts at informal resolution, ordinarily will be completed within sixty (60) days, exclusive of holidays, after receipt of a complaint.
 If the investigation cannot be completed within sixty (60) days, the complainant, and other parties as appropriate, will be notified as to the delay.

-The following steps will be taken to resolve complaints that are filed with the Office of Civil Rights:
+The following steps will be taken to resolve complaints that are filed with the Office of Civil Rights and Diversity/Title IX Coordinator:

-An in-depth interview with the complainant will be conducted by a member of the Office of Civil Rights.
+- An in-depth interview with the complainant will be conducted by the investigator(s) within the Office of Civil Rights and Diversity/Title IX Coordinator.

-The Civil Rights staff member will inform the person(s) against whom the complaint is being filed, and will also interview that person to ascertain his/her response to the complaint.
+- The investigator(s) will inform the person(s) against whom the complaint is being filed, and will also interview that person to ascertain his/her response to the complaint.

-The Civil Rights staff member will discuss a potential resolution of the complaint with the complainant, respondent, and/or both.
+- Where appropriate, the investigator(s) will discuss a potential resolution of the complaint with the complainant, the respondent, and/or both.

-Further investigation may be conducted by the Civil Rights staff member, including interviewing witnesses, confirming information and seeking additional information and/or documentation.
-In conducting the investigation, the Civil Rights staff shall have unrestricted access to all pertinent material, records, reports and documents in possession of any University personnel and shall be afforded the opportunity to interview all persons possessing relevant information.
+- Further investigation may be conducted by the investigator(s), including interviewing witnesses, confirming information, and seeking additional information and/or documentation.
+In conducting the investigation, the investigator(s) shall have unrestricted access to all pertinent material, records, reports and documents in possession of any university personnel and shall be afforded the opportunity to interview all persons possessing relevant information.
 When the investigation is completed, a confidential report will be forwarded to the appropriate Vice President.

-A written response, setting forth the Vice President’s decision on the basis of the evidence gathered during the investigation, will be sent to the Office of Civil Rights and Diversity within twenty (20) days.
-In the event the Director determines that further consideration should be given to the complaint, the matter will be referred to the President for consultation before the Vice President’s decision is implemented.
+- A written response, setting forth the Vice President’s decision on the basis of the evidence gathered during the investigation, will be sent to the Office of Civil Rights and Diversity/Title IX Coordinator within twenty (20) days, exclusive of holidays.
+In the event the Director/Title IX Coordinator determines that further consideration should be given to the complaint, the matter will be referred to the President for consultation before the Vice President’s decision is implemented.

-The Office of Civil Rights and Diversity will communicate the Vice President’s decision to the complainant by letter or electronic communication within ten (10) days.
-Either the complainant or the respondent may appeal the Vice President’s decision to the President within forty-five (45) days after the date notice is received of the Vice President’s decision.
+- The Office of Civil Rights and Diversity/Title IX Coordinator will communicate the Vice President’s decision to the complainant by letter or electronic communication within ten (10) days.
+Both the complainant or the respondent may appeal the Vice President’s decision to the President within forty-five (45) days after the date notice is received of the Vice President’s decision.
 The President’s decision is final.